 Keep reading to find out exactly why your scent might not have the staying power it should.

 Your Go-To Scent Is Grassy or Floral

-A rule of thumb is that fragrances in the oriental or woody category tend to last much longer than citrus, floral, or green scents, fragrance expert Sue Phillips tells Allure.
-(Of course, if you prefer a lighter scent, then that's cool too.)
+A rule of thumb is that fragrances in the oriental or woody category tend to last much longer than citrus, floral, or green scents.
+(Of course, if you prefer a lighter scent, then that's cool, too.)

-One thing to note: While it's practically ingrained in us from a young age to rub our wrists together, doing so actually breaks down the scent, making it disappear way more quickly than you'd probably like.
+One thing to note: While it's practically ingrained in us from a young age to rub our wrists together, doing so actually breaks down the scent, making it fade more quickly than you'd probably like.
 Dab or spray it on, and just let it be!

 Surprise!
-There's actually a direct correlation between your skin regimen and how long your fragrance lasts, because scent doesn't mesh well with dry skin.
+There's actually a direct correlation between your skin regimen and how long your fragrance lasts because scent doesn't mesh well with dry skin.
 (Just be sure that your moisturizer of choice is unscented so it doesn't compete with your perfume of choice.)

 Did you know that fragrances have an expiration date?
-Phillips says that should your scent start to turn dark and syrupy, it means that it's likely aged (though she also notes that formulas with a lot of synthetic ingredients will last some time).
-Natural ingredients will develop and often get stronger with time, but there's a fine line between a robust scent and something downright wonky, so use your best judgment.
+If the perfume changes color or texture, it's likely aged and lost some of its integrity.
+Natural ingredients will develop and often get stronger with time, but there's a fine line between a robust scent and something that just smells wrong, so use your best judgment.

-On the other hand, while all scents eventually go bad (or at least alter significantly), proper storage is key to making a bottle last.
-Ideally keep your scents in a cool, dark place (though not the fridge, says Phillips) and away from air conditioning or heating units.
+On the other hand, while all fragrances eventually go bad (or at least alter significantly), proper storage is key to making a bottle last.
+Ideally, keep your scents in a cool, dark place (though not the fridge) and away from air conditioning or heating units.